S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_initial_setup.md

 ${Var_git_user} - ${Var_gpg_fingerprint#*/}
-        By signing changes made to this document with private key related to above public key fingerprint the user name above signs acceptance that pull requests and change submitting made under the above user name will become licensed under the licensing agreements found in the Documentation directory of this project that most closely matches the changes made; ie code under code licensing and documentation under doc-centric licensing.
+        By signing changes made to this document with private key related to above public key fingerprint the user name above signs acceptance that pull requests and change submitting made under the above user name to this project will become licensed under the licensing agreements found in the Documentation directory of this project that most closely matches the changes made; ie code under code licensing and documentation under doc-centric licensing.
     Summery: <Working on feature/Fixing bug or issue>
     Support code contribution link(s): <your_BTC_address>
 EOF